pauldmccarthy/fsleyes/userdoc/overview.rst

 In FSLeyes, **only one overlay** may be selected at a time.
-You can tell which overlay is selected by looking at the name field on the :ref:`overlay toolbar
-<todo>`, or looking at the highlighted item in the :ref:`overlay list
-<todo>`.
-Many operations in FSLeyes will be applied to the currently selected
-overlay, such as adjusting the overlay visibility, brightness and colour map.
+You can tell which overlay is selected by looking at the name field on the :ref:`overlay display toolbar <overlays_overlay_display_toolbar>`, or looking at the highlighted item in the :ref:`overlay list <ortho_lightbox_views_overlay_list>`.
+Many operations in FSLeyes will be applied to the currently selected overlay, such as adjusting the overlay visibility, brightness and colour map.

 The *Overlay* menu contains options for changing the selected overlay, and